-This preview of Undercover Virgin is a prologue that was cut from the final print version, so this is the only place it can be found.
+This preview of Undercover Love is a prologue that was cut from the final print version, so this is the only place it can be found.
 I hope you find it intriguing.
 J

 No good ever came from phone calls in the dead of night, thought Kyle, as the jarring, unwelcome sound echoed in the silence of his bedroom.
 At the third ring, he glanced at the illuminated face of the clock.
 Four AM.
 Too damn early for respectable callers.
 His solitary lifestyle didn't promote close relationships, and none of his casual acquaintances would call at this hour.